 - a domestic violence offense involving strangulation or stalking

-Additionally, VTC typically does not allow defendants who have been previously convicted of a felony which:
+Additionally, VTC typically will not take you if you have been previously convicted of a felony, which:

 - involved the use…or threatened use…of a firearm in the course of the crime,